Carnival currently operates 29 cruise ships with even more newbuilds scheduled to join the fleet between 2027 and 2033.

 Carnival Horizon

 Carnival Horizon provides a similarly thrilling experience to her sister, Carnival Vista.
-Its attractions seem almost endless.
+Her attractions seem almost endless.
 Picture yourself at the multi-screen cinema, where you can catch the latest blockbusters, or at the water park enjoying some splashy fun.

 Carnival Panorama

-When Carnival Panorama joined, it initially had a different destiny, set for the P&O Cruises Australia fleet.
-Now, as a grand addition to the Vista class, it shares similar traits with Carnival Vista and Carnival Horizon.
+When Carnival Panorama joined, she initially had a different destiny, set for the P&O Cruises’ Australia fleet.
+Now, as a grand addition to the Vista class, she shares similar traits with Carnival Vista and Carnival Horizon.
+Yet, she also offers something new—a lively Sky Zone trampoline park in place of an IMAX theatre.

-Yet, it also offers something new—a lively Sky Zone trampoline park in place of an IMAX theatre.
 Cruises to Mexico from Long Beach provide even more variety, featuring top Carnival dining and exciting live shows.
-Find your peace in cosy hideaways or dive into the fun with so much to explore.
+Find your peace in cozy hideaways or dive into the fun with so much to explore.

 Carnival Dream

-Set sail on the Carnival Dream, which made its grand entrance in 2009.
-It became the biggest vessel in the Carnival family at that time, boasting about 11% more room than the previous leader, Carnival Splendour.
-Onboard, you’ll discover all the favourite Carnival bars and dining spots.
+Set sail on the Carnival Dream, which made her grand entrance in 2009.
+She became the biggest vessel in the Carnival family at the time, boasting about 11% more room than the previous leader, Carnival Splendor.

-There’s plenty of outdoor areas to enjoy the warmth of the sun, along with water slides, a relaxing spa, comedy shows, and a theatre.
-This ship heads to the Caribbean from Galveston, offering something fun every moment of your journey.
+Onboard, you’ll discover all your favorite Carnival bars and dining spots.
+Plus, there are plenty of outdoor areas to enjoy the warmth of the sun, along with water slides, a relaxing spa, comedy shows, and a theatre.

 Carnival Magic